Chair no. 6 - Tomas Riad

 Linguist.

-Inducted: 2011.
+Elected: 2011.

-Pressbild Ds F3450 Foto Samuel Uneus BeskTomas Riad was born in Uppsala in 1959 but until the age of five, lived periodically in Cairo and Alexandria in Egypt, his father’s homeland, before the family returned to Uppsala.
-In 1978 he was admitted to the Royal College of Music in London to study violin, and remained a year.
-His interest in music was again reflected a few years later when he was accepted into the renowned Uppsala men’s choir, Orphei Drängar.
-After national military service and basic studies at Uppsala University, higher studies at Stockholm University followed.
-Andin 1992, he presented his thesis, Structures i in Germanic Prosody – A diachronic study with special reference to the Nordic languages.
-This investigated how the Germanic languages could develop and change their sound system so similarly without continuous contact with each other.
-In extension: could the languages be seen to be ‘predestined’ to develop in a certain general direction and in which case how could that be explained?
+Born in Uppsala in 1959, Tomas Riad lived periodically in Cairo and Alexandria in his father’s homeland of Egypt until the age of five, when the family returned to Uppsala.
+In 1978, he was admitted to the London Royal College of Music to study violin, where he remained for a year.
+His interest in music was again reflected upon his being accepted, a few years later, into the prestigious Uppsala choir Orphei Drängar.
+After completing his military service and undergraduate studies at Uppsala University, he pursued his doctorate at Stockholm University.
+In 1992, he defended his thesis entitled Structures in Germanic Prosody – A Diachronic Study with Special Reference to the Nordic Languages.
+In this work, he examined the question of how the Germanic languages could have undergone such similar historical language changes in their sound systems despite not having had continuous contact.
+He asks whether languages can be seen as ‘predestined’ to develop in a certain general direction and if so, how this may be explained.

-Tomas Riad is considered one of the world’s leading authorities in his research field.
-In his book The Phonology of Swedish (2014) he describes the phonological structure of Swedish, examining everything from segmental structure (vowels and consonants) to quantity, accentuation and intonation.
-Among his most important and groundbreaking research findings are insights into how the accentuation system largely regulates the morphology (the formation and inflection of words) in Swedish and therefore presumably in the other Germanic languages.
-The typical pitch accents in Swedish provide clues to the way the language combines different kinds of morphemes.
-These findings are collected in his study Prosodin i svenskans morfologi (2015) (“The Prosody in Swedish Morphology”).
-Recently, his hypotheses regarding the accentuation system have been tested in studies of how the brain’s processes linguistic structure, with promising results.
+Riad is today considered a world-leading authority in his particular field of research.
+In his book The Phonology of Swedish (2014), he describes the phonological structure of the Swedish language, discussing everything from segmental structure (vowels and consonants) to quantity, stress and intonation.
+His most important and groundbreaking research results include insights into how – in Swedish and therefore presumably also in the other Germanic languages – the stress system largely determines morphology (word formation and inflection).
+The tonal accents typically found in Swedish also provide clues to the way the language combines different kinds of morphemes.
+These findings are collected in his study Prosodin i svenskans morfologi (The Prosody in Swedish Morphology, 2015).
+Recently, his hypotheses regarding the stress system have been tested in studies of how the brain processes linguistic structure, with promising results.